software-assignments-spring2021/spring-2020-basic-thunder/README.md

 From the perspective of the end-user, there are two types of user roles.
 Namely, instructor and student.
 The instructor is able to create a course forum, invite students, view all the questions raised by students, reply to posts or mark the answers from students as official answers.
 The student can participate in a class by post questions to class forum, reply to an existing question, endorse useful answers as well as unendorsed not-so-useful answers.

+## Project Demo
+The demo is composed of a series of wireframe diagrams.

+Please visit the [demo](https://invis.io/28W5IVVJ67M) page for more detail.

 ## History of Project
 The Biazza project was originally proposed by Jiaqi Liu and Lingyi Ju.
 Inspired by the easy-to-use forums such as Stack Overflow, Piazza, and Campuswire, Jiaqi and Lingyu sought an opportunity to provide realize a full-stack web application that integrates the characteristics of the above user-friendly forums.